kismetwireless/kismet/docs/dev/webui_rest.md

 Kismet supports ekjson on any REST UI which returns a vector/list/array of results.
 The results will be the same as standard JSON, however each item in the list will be a discrete JSON object.

 The primary advantage of the ekjson format is the ability to process it *as a stream* instead of as a single giant object - this reduces the client-side memory requirements of searches with a large number of devices drastically.

+### PRETTYJSON

+"Pretty" JSON is optimized for human readability and includes metadata fields describing what Kismet knows about each field in the JSON response.
+For more information, see the previous section, `Exploring the REST system`.

+"Pretty" JSON should only be used for learning about Kismet and developing; for actual use of the REST API standard "JSON" or "EKJSON" endpoints should be used as they are significantly faster and optimized.

 ## Logins and Sessions